Santi-hr/UNI-T-Thermal-Utilities/README.md

 ```

 This command will create two files from the input image.
-A cleaned thermal image without the labels, and a csv file with the embedded data and the temperature for each point of the image:
+A cleaned thermal image without the labels, and a csv file with the embedded data and the temperature for each point of the image.

 ```bash